Mohammad Elayan

 Website

 I am a PhD student in Transportation Engineering, with a decade of experience in transportation planning and traffic engineering, including leading roles in Dubai, UAE.
-My current research focuses on automated vehicle behavior analysis using machine learning and artificial intelligence.
+My research focuses on how autonomous vehicles navigate trade-offs among safety, efficiency, and interaction in mixed traffic environments.
+Using high-resolution trajectory data, I quantify these trade-offs and develop learning frameworks that train autonomous agents through machine learning and reinforcement learning to translate observed driving behavior into reproducible engineering solutions.
 I also serve as a teaching assistant and contribute to collaborative projects in AV-human interaction, traffic safety, simulation and traffic calibration.

 Education